The stripping process can be slow: part I: Bounding the maximum depth: proof of Theorem

 \subsection{Vertex-exposure and edge-selection}

 \lab{sec:exposure}

-As in Section~\ref{smt1}, we will analyze the running of SLOW-STRIP on the AP-model.
+As in Section~\ref{smt1}, we will analyze the running of the parallel stripping process on the AP-model.
 We will work with the AP-model for the remainder of Section~\ref{smd}.
 Again, when we use a graph theoretic term, we mean the obvious analogue for a configuration. \fix{Recall}:

 We parameterize the hyperedges removed during iteration $i$ as follows: \begin{definition} A hyperedge removed during iteration $i$ is called an $(a,b)$-edge, where $a$ is the number of vertex-copies it contains from $S_i$ and $b$ is the number of vertex-copies it contains from $S_{i+1}$.
 Thus $a\geq 1$ and $0\leq b\leq r-a$ and if $i=\imax$ then we must have $b=0$. \end{definition}